-Lilly Endowment Inc. has made a $7.9 million grant to the University of Notre Dame to support a collaboration with Boston College designed to grow the next generation of Hispanic Catholic pastoral leaders in the United States.
+Lilly Endowment Inc. has made a $7.9 million grant to the University of Notre Dame to support a collaboration with Boston College designed to grow the next generation of pastoral leaders to accompany and serve U.S Catholics, while rooted in the best of the Latino experience.

-“The evangelizing outreach of young leaders to their peers is our most effective means as a Church to inspire healing and faith among our younger sisters and brothers today,” said Matovina.
+“As the U.S. Catholic Church becomes increasingly Latino/a, we seek to increase knowledge of and interest in ministerial professions among young adults and reduce barriers towards their graduate-level theological education,” said Matovina.
 “The present and future of Catholicism in this country will largely depend on how we engage and support young Latinas and Latinos in their faith journeys.
 If we desire a more vibrant and youthful Church, we need to personally invite young people to leadership and prioritize our collective support for them in their formation.
 That is why we are so grateful to Lilly Endowment and our partners in the Haciendo Caminos project.”

 The institutions working with BC and Notre Dame on the initiative are Aquinas Institute of Theology, Barry University, Catholic Theological Union, Catholic University of America, Fordham University, Franciscan School of Theology (San Diego), Jesuit School of Theology of Santa Clara University, Loyola Marymount University, Loyola University Chicago, Loyola University New Orleans, Mexican American Catholic College, Mount St. Mary’s University, Oblate School of Theology, Santa Clara University, St. John’s Seminary (Camarillo, California), and University of the Incarnate Word.